jueves, 19 de diciembre de 2019

 The Third Force 'allows' the power of 'direction' to enter all spheres of creation.

-In a car the accelerator (active) and the brakes (passive) are forces that move in opposing directions or against each other.
-Only the presence of a third force, or the steering wheel (reconciling force), can reconcile accelerator and brakes and direct the car in the chosen 'direction' *
+In a car the accelerator (active) and the brakes (passive) are forces that go against each other.
+Only the presence of the steering wheel (reconciling force), can reconcile the accelerator and the brakes and direct the car in the deciding 'direction' *

 viernes, 19 de abril de 2019